-Our disclosure log is routinely reviewed and updated every 12 months after the submission of Council's annual GIPA report but may also be updated at other times throughout the year.
+Our disclosure log is routinely reviewed and updated every 12 months after the submission of Council's annual GIPA report, usually around December every year, but may also be updated at other times throughout the year.

 Details about access applications will not be included in the disclosure log while the relevant application is under internal or external review, or while all parties' review rights are pending.